Teatro Verdi (Florence)

 Teatro Verdi is a theatre in Florence, Italy.
 Established in 1854, it is located on Via Giuseppe Verdi on the block between Via Ghibellina and Via dei Lavatoi.
 The Teatro Verdi was originally called Teatro Pagliano, but was renamed in 1901 to honour Giuseppe Verdi.
-The theatre is located on the spot where there once sesso stood the 14th-century Stinche Prison.
+The theatre is located on the spot where there once stood the 14th-century Stinche Prison.